 Kylie is a professional public speaker who shares the experiences of people living with Down syndrome.
 Over the years, she has represented people with intellectual disabilities on various councils and committees.
 Currently, she is the NSW Representative on the Down Syndrome Australia (DSA) Down Syndrome Advisory Network (DSAN).

-Earlier this year, Kylie was featured in the Concord Rotary Channel editorial.
+In January 2021, Kylie was featured in the Concord Rotary Channel editorial.

 (Tap on the link below to read about Kylie on pages 5-6.)